Can I specify a beneficiary for my derailments?

 The answer is "not really" (see the end of this article for a partial exception).
 Collecting the fees is our current business model.

-Of course, that was StickK’s original plan and they concluded that people wouldn’t go for that, so they now let you specify beneficiaries of your contract.
+Of course, that was StickK’s original plan and they concluded that people wouldn’t go for that, so they now let you select beneficiaries of your contract.
 In our experience, Beeminder's users are fine with Beeminder being the beneficiary.
 We think that's true for a couple reasons:

 - The exponential fee schedule, in addition to removing the difficult choice about how much to pledge, means you’re starting with a small amount pledged after you’ve already gotten value out of Beeminder.